-If your student appears to be experiencing more serious side effects in the classroom then consult their care plan or contact your student's parents.
+If your student appears to be experiencing more serious side effects in the classroom then consult their care plan or contact your student's parents or caregivers.
 In an emergency, dial 111 within New Zealand (use the appropriate emergency number in other countries).

 While it is important to treat your student returning with cancer like any other student, you can also make some allowances.

 Consider relaxing rules such as allowing your student with cancer to:

 - wear a hat, scarf or bandana in class

 - stay inside at lunchtime

 - drink fluids in class